mickaelpicaflor/sass/README.md

 ## Basic Rules

 Reminder, this guide is supposed to be used as a reference but does not pretend at any time to be a pure source of truth.
 It is made to make scss code a bit more consistent and a bit more logic.
+The goal is to make your life easier, if ever you arrive at a point when you are overthinking, or think it wastes more time than it is supposed to save, just code your own way.

+It is recommended to use a plugin such as beautify or prettier with your code editor to keep code nice and clean.
+A csscomb config file may be granted in this repo soon.

 ## Code organization